tillnagel/unfolding/tutorials/markers-data-csv-database.md

 		dataEntriesMap = loadPopulationDensityFromCSV("population-density.csv");
 	}

-In order to find matching population values for each country, we use the country code existing in both files to lookup a CSV value for the current marker.
+In order to find matching population values for each country, we use the country code existing in both files to lookup a CSV value for the current marker (lines 3-4 below)

 	for (Marker marker : countryMarkers) {
 		// Find data for country of the current marker